How To Wash Bo Out Of Clothes | Stain-Busting Secrets

 Key Takeaways: How To Wash Bo Out Of Clothes

-Act quickly to prevent stains from setting in.
+Act quickly to prevent odor buildup from setting in.

-Pre-treat stains with a stain remover before washing.
+Pre-treat odors with baking soda, vinegar, or a suitable stain remover before washing.

-Use hot water if fabric care allows for better cleaning.
+Use the right water temperature if fabric care allows for better cleaning.

 Choose a strong detergent designed for odor removal.

-Air dry clothes to avoid trapping odors inside fabric.
+Air dry clothes to avoid locking in lingering smells.

 Frequently Asked Questions